Capacity of All Nine Models of Channel Output Feedback for the Two-user Interference Channel: Introduction

+The above achievable strategy turns out to be insufficient to show the exact/approximate capacity region for deterministic/Gaussian interference channel with feedback models shown in Fig.~\ref{fig:fb_others}.
+The second achievable strategy, for single cross-link feedback model, is based on block-Markov encoding of messages at the second transmitter and dirty paper encoding at the first transmitter.
+Since the second transmitter performs block-Markov encoding, and cross-link feedback is available to the first transmitter, the first transmitter can learn about the ``future'' interference that its receiver will face.
+Based on the channel output feedback from the second receiver, the first transmitter performs dirty paper encoding to protect its receiver from future interference.
+Using this second achievable strategy in combination with the first achievable strategy, the capacity region for cross-link feedback is proven.

+{\bf Relations to similar work}: The coding strategy in \cite{suh2009,tuninetti-sc,prabhakaran-sc} also employ a Han-Kobayashi type message splitting.
+In \cite{suh2009}, the feedback model has each transmitter receiving feedback from its respective receiver, and while the message is split into only two parts, private and common, only a part of the common message of the other transmitter is re-transmitted in subsequent blocks.
+Our coding scheme for the single direct-link feedback re-transmits all the common message of only one of the transmitters.
+In \cite{tuninetti-sc,prabhakaran-sc}, the message is split into four parts: two common and two private and feedback induces source cooperation by making sources learn the common message of the other transmitter.
+In our coding scheme too, the purpose of re-transmitting the common message is to induce cooperation/allow routing.

+We would also like to remark that the work on generalized feedback in \cite{tuninetti,tunout,tunita,tuninetti-sc}, as well as the work on source cooperation by two sources overhearing each other's messages over a noisy channel in \cite{prabhakaran-sc} are closely related to our work.
+The outer and inner bounds derived in \cite{tunita,tuninetti-sc} and \cite{prabhakaran-sc}, concurrent to our work in \cite{asahai1,asahai2}, can be particularized to obtain the sum-capacity result shown in Lemma~\ref{th:sumcap}.
+In this work, we comprehensively study the exact and approximate capacity regions for linear deterministic and Gaussian interference channel models respectively for all canonical feedback models.

 The rest of the paper is organized as follows.
 Section \ref{SecPrelims} introduces the Gaussian channel model and its deterministic approximation.
 Section~\ref{SecPrelims} also presents all the different feedback models that will be studied in the paper.
-Section~\ref{SecDC} and \ref{SecGC} present the sum capacity and capacity region (exact and approximate respectively) for the deterministic and Gaussian channels.
-Section~\ref{sec:conclude} concludes the paper with some discussions on the results.
+Section~\ref{sec:mainresults} is a preview of the main results and insights regarding them.
+Section~\ref{SecDC} and \ref{SecGC} present the capacity regions (exact and approximate respectively) for the linear deterministic and Gaussian interference channels for all models of feedback.
+Section~\ref{sec:conclude} concludes the paper with discussions.